henrywu2019/BentoML/docs/source/deployment/aws_ec2.rst

 Deploy and manage AWS EC2 deployments with remote GammaService
 =================================================================

-BentoML recommends to use remote GammaService for managing and deploying BentoService when you are working in a team.
+Kappa recommends to use remote GammaService for managing and deploying BentoService when you are working in a team.
 To deploy AWS EC2 deployments with remote GammaService, you need to provide the AWS credentials.